THE LOST DIVA Documentary

 MAURICE HINES - legendary dancer/choreographer.

-"How did you find me..., WHY did you find me!?, "a disbelieving Bryant laughed into the telephone.
+"How did you find me..., WHY did you find me!?, "an incredulous Bryant laughed into the telephone.
 By 1998 Byers was a freelance music critic for The Washington Post when he searched 6-months for the long-retired vocalist in order to propose a feature article.
-The two established a great rapport over several months and, feeling that her amazing story demanded more than an article, Byers received permission to be the singer's authorized biographer.
+Feeling that Bryant's amazing story demanded more than an article, Byers received permission to be the singer's authorized biographer.

-In the midst of that research, opportunity quickly transformed the project into a documentary.
-With his Co-executive Producer ROB FARR (Co-Founder of the Slapsticon silent comedy film festival, and Executive producer for Arlington Virginia Network/AVN) filming began in 1999, with initial support from the DC Commission on the Arts and Humanities, the Humanities Council of Washington, DC, the Florida Humanities Council, John Harrington Photography of Washington DC, and the City of Santa Monica, CA.
+In the midst of research, opportunity quickly transformed the project into a documentary.
+Filming began in 1999 with his Co-executive Producer ROB FARR (George Mason University film historian and Co-Founder of the Slapsticon silent comedy film festival), with initial support from the DC Commission on the Arts and Humanities, the Humanities Council of Washington, DC, the Florida Humanities Council, John Harrington Photography of Washington DC, and the City of Santa Monica, CA.

-Although most of the interviews were completed by 2005, Byers decided to halt final production while continuing research.
-With every interviewee from the great Nancy Wilson to Berle Adams asserting that Joyce Bryant was one of the most riveting live entertainers of the early-1950's, "I felt strongly that it would be an injustice to complete the documentary using still photo montages set to recordings," says Byers.
+With every interviewee asserting that Joyce Bryant was one of the most riveting live entertainers of the early-1950's, "I felt strongly that it would be an injustice to complete the documentary using still photo montages set to recordings," says Byers.
 "As obscure as Bryant now is, it is critical that she be properly contextualized.
 I was convinced that something would turn-up.
-I had no idea it would take six years to find."
+Although most interviews were completed by 2005, Byers decided to halt final production.
+I had no idea that vintage footage of Bryant would take six years to find."

-Until now, the only footage of Bryant in her prime was an early Ed Sullivan Show appearance, filmed several months before she transformed into the silver-haired, sheath gowned siren of international fame.
-Finally, in 2008 Byers research uncovered two spectacular lost performances buried in private collections, showcasing Bryant with several show business legends!
-For the first time in 55 years, documentary audiences will experience the stage-craft of the forgotten entertainer Walter Winchell called "The Voice You'll Always Remember."
+Finally, between 2008 and 2010 Byers continued research uncovered two spectacular lost performances buried in private collections!
+For the first time in 55 years, documentary audiences will experience the stagecraft of the forgotten entertainer Walter Winchell called "The Voice You'll Always Remember."

 JOYCE BRYANT: A STAR